Sprout endless sites from a single Next.js and Umbraco instance

 Has building ordinary, single websites become monotonous for you?
 Do you need to let loose and just try something new for a bit?
 Well, you're in luck, we've got just the thing to spice up your developer life.

 In this article, we will show you how to build multiple different websites using just a single Umbraco instance as the CMS and a single Next.js as the frontend.
-And to get that sweet, sweet performance, we're also going to use Enterspeed as a speed layer to serve our content.
+And to get that sweet, sweet performance, we're also going to use Enterspeed as a middle layer to serve our content blazingly fast.

 Some of you might sit with a puzzled look on your face, thinking: "Why on earth would one do that?
-Is this merely an insane idea like using Google Sheets as a CMS?".
+Is this merely an insane idea like using Google Sheets as your CMS?".

 Even though I'll admit that we love to push the envelope here at Enterspeed and try out crazy things, there are actually several use cases for this scenario.
 One of these scenarios is microsites.
 Microsites can, if used correctly, be an extremely powerful marketing strategy for your business.